 D. The gastrointestinal tract

 10. The nurse is assigned to care for a group of clients.
-On review of the clients’ medical records, the nurse determines that which client is most likely at risk for a fluid volume deficit?
+On reviewing the clients’ medical records, the nurse determines which client is most likely at risk for a fluid volume deficit?

 A. A client with an ileostomy

 B. A client with heart failure

 C. A client on long-term corticosteroid therapy

 11. The nurse caring for a client who has been receiving intravenous (IV) diuretics suspects that the client is experiencing a fluid volume deficit.
 Which assessment finding would the nurse note in a client with this condition?

 D. Increased respiration and increased blood pressure